Greek Women's Basketball Cup

 The Greek Women's Basketball Cup is the national women's basketball cup competition of Greece.
 It began with the 1995–96 season, and it is organised by the Hellenic Basketball Federation (EOK).
 So far, eleven clubs have won the cup.
-Most of them are based in the Athens Urban Area.
-Olympiacos Piraeus is based in Piraeus Urban Area and Apollon Kalamarias is based in Kalamaria, in the Thessaloniki Urban Area.
+Most of them are based in Athens.
+Olympiacos Piraeus is based in Piraeus and Apollon Kalamarias is based in Kalamaria, in Thessaloniki.

 History

-Sporting won the first ever cup competition, and Olympiacos Piraeus have won the last five cup competitions.
-Olympiacos Piraeus have won the most cups (5), followed by Esperides Kallitheas having won four.
+Sporting won the first ever cup competition, and Olympiacos Piraeus have won five consecutive cup competitions.
+Olympiacos Piraeus have won the most cups (6), followed by Esperides Kallitheas having won four.